rmountjoy92/VectorCloud/README.md

 # VectorCloud
 My goal with this project is to create a web interface using Flask for controlling vector, displaying information, and organizing (and possibly scheduling) sdk programs to run.
 My inspiration for this project comes from https://octoprint.org/ which is a web interface for controlling my 3d printer.

 Here is a list of features I want to include in this project, if you have anything to add to list let me know and I will put it on here.
-I will be constantly adding things as I learn more about the SDK.
+I will be adding things as I learn more about the SDK.

-Disclaimer - I am a busy person and will be working on this in my free time.
 Please feel free to contribute.

 ## How to run
 * create a virtual environment https://packaging.python.org/guides/installing-using-pip-and-virtualenv/